szykes/emacs-config/README.md

 # emacs-config
-Here is my .emacs file.
+Here is my config.

+Perfectly fits in .emacs.d folder without any limitations (except the config folder and init.el obviuosly).

+TBD